-Employment Definition - Am I protected by unfair dismissal laws?
+Employment Definition - Am I protected by unfair dismissal laws Australia?

-Most workers in Australia are protected from unfair dismissal by the provisions of the Fair Work Act 2009 (Cth) (the ‘Act’).
+Most workers are protected from unfair dismissal Australia by the provisions of the Fair Work Act 2009 (Cth) (the ‘Act’).
 There are however certain classes of workers who are excluded from the protections set out in the Act.

 Employees, rather than contractors, are entitled to commence unfair dismissal proceedings.
 ‘Employees’ includes casual employees.
 Just because an individual is referred to as a ‘contractor’ does not necessarily mean that they are precluded from commencing unfair dismissal proceedings.